Skip to main content

 Pros and Cons of Atlanta Airport (ATL)

-Everything You Need to Know to Avoid Surprises at ATL
+Everything You Need to Know to Avoid Surprises During Your Time at ATL

-Hartsfield-Jackson Atlanta International Airport (ATL) is not only the busiest in the world but also one of the most efficient.
-It connects global destinations and offers a modern environment, though it’s not without challenges.
-Below is a detailed look at its pros and cons based on real traveler reviews to help make your visit more informed, comfortable, and free of surprises.
+Atlanta's Hartsfield-Jackson International Airport is not only the busiest in the world with 106.3 million passengers in 2025, but also one of the most efficient in terms of connectivity.
+It connects global destinations and offers modern infrastructure, although it is not without documented challenges.
+Below is an honest and detailed look at its strengths and weaknesses, based on hundreds of real traveler reviews.

 Image